Specification

 If all plugins return success, return success to the caller.

-Deriving execution configuration from plugin configuration
+Deriving request configuration from plugin configuration

 The network configuration format (which is a list of plugin configurations to execute) must be transformed to a format understood by the plugin (which is a single plugin configuration).
 This section describes that transformation.